kapelner/QC_Math_241_Spring_2015/README.md

 ## Grades and Class Standing

-You can check your grades in realtime at [http://kapelner.com/grades](http://kapelner.com/grades).
+You will be able to check your grades in realtime at [http:/qcgrades.com](http:/qcgrades.com) when I finish building the server.
 You type in your QC ID # and a password.
 To receive a password, you have to email me (I cannot post them due to privacy concerns).
 Do not share your password with anyone.